Black Lives Matter: Resources and Inspiration from Fíonta clients

 If your association has to cancel in-person conferences and events, do you see it as a disaster or an opportunity?
 Resist those negative feelings.
 Remember, necessity is the mother of invention.
 Look at your cancelled events as an opportunity to design new experiences for attendees, sponsors, and exhibitors—virtual events that generate both revenue and engagement.

 The ongoing pandemic crisis has caused many in the association community to experiment with new revenue and engagement strategies for their virtual events.
 These new strategies shouldn’t be discarded after the crisis is over.
-They provide a sustainable approach to diversifying non-dues revenue and deepening your relationship with members and even reaching new constituents.
+They provide a sustainable approach to diversifying non-dues revenue and deepening your relationship with members and even reaching new supporters.
 Read more.

 Welcoming New Clients